Achieving CIS Security Controls 1 & 2 in Asset Management

 A solution like Asset Panda can help track what software is associated with the devices your company owns.
 This can also help identify when new licenses are needed, when you're overpaying for software, and how to ensure that all of your software users have the support they need.

-The next requirement of this control is to ensure that only authorized users can access or use your software.
-This means the user has a valid license for the copy they are using, and there aren't any other unauthorized copies being used either on their computer or elsewhere in your organization.
-For example, if you have an agreement with another company that allows employees at both companies to share licenses between them, then all parties involved must be documented properly so it doesn't appear as though additional people have unauthorized access to these resources when in reality they don't.
+The following requirement of this control is to ensure that only authorized users can access or use your software.
+This means the user has a valid license for the copy they are using, and no other unauthorized copies are being used either on their computer or elsewhere in your organization.

 How to Achieve CIS Control 2

-To achieve CIS Control 2, it would be wise to make sure that all licenses currently installed on computers are appropriately accounted for in the system.
+To achieve CIS Control 2, it would be wise to ensure that all licenses currently installed on computers are appropriately accounted for in the system.

 Conclusion